 Livestrong at the Y, an exercise-based program offered to cancer survivors, 6 to 7:15 p.m. for 12 weeks starting Sept.
 16 at the Liberty Township-Powell YMCA, 7798 N. Liberty Road.
 Sessions are held twice a week with a free membership provided for participants and anyone living in their household for the class period.
 For more information contact Laurie Collins at email@example.com or 740-881-1058, ext.
 603.

 Adult walk-in clinic, 7:30 to 9 a.m. weekdays at the Delaware General Health District clinic, 3 W. Winter St. Free and low-cost health screenings and immunizations.
 Clients seeking cholesterol checks are asked to phone the clinic at least a day ahead; the number is 740-203-2040.

 Lifetree Cafe, 6:30 p.m.
-6:30 to 7:30 p.m.
 Wednesdays at Tim Hortons, 3700 Discovery Lane, Powell.
-This is a weekly, interactive experience that includes an hour of scheduled videos, stories and discussions that help build relationships.
-It is part of a national network that offers a variety of topics that change weekly and focus on popular life issues.
-The program is free with no registration required.
+Topics change weekly and focus on popular life issues.
+Free; no registration required.
 Snacks and beverages are available.
-For more information, email firstname.lastname@example.org.
+For more information, go to meadowpark.org or lifetreecafe.com.

 Accountant Information Market, Dublin-Powell Chapter, 11:45 a.m. to 1 p.m. the first and third Tuesdays of the month at Scrambler Marie's, 3890 Presidential Parkway.
 CPAs are invited to meet for lunch.
 Call 614-478-8187.